reegis/deflex/docs/input_data.rst

 ``key:`` 'electricity storages', ``value:`` `pandas.DataFrame() <https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.html>`_

-A types of electricity storages can be defined in this table.
+All types of electricity storages can be defined in this table.
 All different storage technologies (pumped hydro, batteries, compressed air, etc) have to be entered in a general way.
 Each row can indicate one storage or a group of storages.
 It is possible to add additional columns for information purposes.